What Does it Take to Be a Sales Manager?

 Negotiation: Bringing others together and trying to reconcile differences.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 385,500 jobs for Sales Manager in 2016.
+There were about 385,500 jobs for Sales Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 7.5% which is above the national average.
 The Bureau of Labor Statistics predicts 28,900 new jobs for Sales Manager by 2026.
-The BLS estimates 36,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 36,300 job openings in this field each year.

 The states with the most job growth for Sales Manager are Utah, Nevada, and Washington.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.

 Average Sales Managers Salary

 The typical yearly salary for Sales Managers is somewhere between $58,940 and $208,000.